What Happens If I Don't Pay Property Taxes in Nebraska?

 If the taxes haven't been paid in full on or before the first Monday of March after they become delinquent, the property is subject to sale on or after that date.
 (Neb.
 Rev. Stat. § 77-1801.)

 The property is sold at auction to the person who offers to pay delinquent taxes and costs for the smallest portion of the property.
-In some cases, though, a land bank provides an automatically accepted bid, becomes the purchaser, and no auction is held.
+In some cases, a land bank provides an automatically accepted bid, becomes the purchaser, and no auction is held.
 (Neb.
 Rev. Stat. § 77-1807.)

 Property remaining unsold after public auction is sold at private sale.
 (Neb.
 Rev. Stat. § 77-1814.)